hmlongco/Builder/README.md

     }
 }
 ```
+Remember that by default Resolver will register objects in the `main` container, but when its asked to resolve them it will pull registrations from the container referenced by `root`.
+Normally the two are one and the same: `root` simply points to `main`.

+But we can change that if we wish... and we do.

-Note that the mock's parent points to `main`, and that we switch the "root" container to point to `mock`.
-This means that our mock container will be searched first when Resolver attempts to resolve service dependencies.
+Because changing `root` lets us perform the magic trick we're about to do now.
+We set the mock container's parent to `main`, and then we switch the "root" container to point to `mock`.
+This means that our mock container will now be searched first when Resolver attempts to resolve service dependencies.
+Should it not find the registered factory it's looking for in `mock` it will move on to `main`.

+Got it?
+Resolver will now search `mock` first, then `main`.

-But in order to find something there has to be something to find.
+But in order to find something in `mock` there has to be something to find.

 ### Registering mock data